-An existing perpetual right-of-way for Pinal County exists along the Ray Road and Ironwood Road alignments through the Site.
-Along Meridian Road, right-of-way exists west of the section line in the City of Mesa; however, right-of-way dedications have not yet been established along the east side of Meridian Road.
-Right-of-way required for Meridian Road will be dedicated as part of this MPC as described within the Infrastructure Master Plans.
+An existing perpetual right-of-way for Pinal County exists along the Ray Avenue and Ironwood Drive alignments through the Site.
+Along Meridian Drive, right-of-way exists west of the section line in the City of Mesa; however, right-of-way dedications have not yet been established along the east side of Meridian Avenue.
+Right-of-way required for Meridian Avenue will be dedicated as part of this MPC as described within the Infrastructure Master Plans.

-Along Elliot Road, a City of Mesa waterline easement was dedicated which routes from the intersection of Elliot Road and Meridian Road to the Central Arizona Project canal, located on the east side of the Retained Property.
-Within Section 18, the waterline alignment realigns from the Elliot Road section line within the City of Mesa back to follow the north line of Section 18 prior to Ironwood Road, as shown on Exhibit 2.2.1: Section Map.
+Along Elliot Avenue, a City of Mesa waterline easement was dedicated which routes from the intersection of Elliot Avenue and Meridian Drive to the Central Arizona Project canal, located on the east side of the Retained Property.
+Within Section 18, the waterline alignment realigns from the Elliot Avenue (Elliot Road in the City of Mesa) section line within the City of Mesa back to follow the north line of Section 18 prior to Ironwood Drive, as shown on Exhibit 2.2.1: Section Map.